Unit 3: The Multi-Talented Blog (Social Media)

 - Look at these examples of the blog being used as a "blog," i.e., as social media.
 I'm sure that you could find many more, and please send me any suggestions to add to the list.
 Some are better than others.

 - Look at these examples of the blog being used as a website.

 - Look at these examples of a blog being used as a website or a blog, or both, or a little of both.

 - Facebook has become increasingly important as a social media tool

-- Many organizations also maintain a page on Facebook, such as
+- Many local organizations maintain a page on Facebook

-- Twitter is also a social media tool and many organization have a Twitter account to send out information such as
+- Twitter is a popular social media tool, and many local history organizations have a Twitter account to send out information.

-- Post on your blog (10 points): (a) Find some examples of blogs that are used in different ways for the study of history. (b) Follow two different historians or historical organizations/associations/entities using Facebook and Twitter (or an alternative), and explain your selection in a short post.
-If you are interested in Northern Virginia history, I highly recommend Boundary Stones.
+- Post on your blog (5 points) some examples of blogs that are used in different ways for the study of history.
+Also, (b) follow two different historians or historical organizations/associations/entities using Facebook or Twitter (or an alternative social media) and describe on your blog.
+Please let me know in Canvas when you have posted so that I can grade.

 Extra credit options